 \subsection{Explanation Generation}

 We study two types of natural language explanations with ChatGPT: non-contrastive explanation and contrastive explanation.
-In the \texttt{Explanation} and \texttt{Retrieval + Explanation} conditions, we generate \textbf{non-contrastive} explanations, where we construct the prompt by concatenating the top $10$ retrieved passages, followed by the claim to be verified, then appending the question \textit{``Based on the evidence from Wikipedia, is the claim true?
+In the \textbf{Explanation} and \textbf{Retrieval + Explanation} conditions, we generate \textbf{non-contrastive} explanations, where we construct the prompt by concatenating the top $10$ retrieved passages, followed by the claim to be verified, then appending the question \textit{``Based on the evidence from Wikipedia, is the claim true?
 Explain in a short paragraph.''} We measure the accuracy of these explanations by manually extracting the answer (true or false) from the explanations and comparing with the gold labels.
 ChatGPT-generated explanations achieve an accuracy of $78.0\%$ (judged based on the AI predictions only, not the reasoning processes).

-In the \texttt{Contrastive Explanation} condition, we experiment with \textbf{contrastive} explanations where we prompt ChatGPT to generate both a supporting answer and a refuting answer.
-Specifically, after concatenating the retrieved passages and the claim, we append two different questions: 1) \textit{``Based on the evidence from Wikipedia, explain in a short paragraph why the claim is \textbf{true}.''} and 2) \textit{``Based on the evidence from Wikipedia, explain in a short paragraph why the claim is \textbf{false}.''} We then show both of these generated explanations to annotators, which functions similarly to a single-turn debate~\cite{Parrish2022SingleTurnDD}.
+In the \textbf{Contrastive Explanation} condition, we prompt ChatGPT to generate both a supporting answer and a refuting answer.
+Specifically, after concatenating the retrieved passages and the claim, we append two different questions: 1) \textit{``Based on the evidence from Wikipedia, explain in a short paragraph why the claim is \textbf{true}.''} and 2) \textit{``Based on the evidence from Wikipedia, explain in a short paragraph why the claim is \textbf{false}.''} We then show both of these generated explanations to annotators, which functions similarly to a single-turn debate~\cite{Parrish2022SingleTurnDD,Michael2023DebateHS}.

-Additionally, in the \texttt{Retrieval + Explanation}, we automatically insert citations to the explanation text to attribute the arguments to corresponding retrieved passages.
-This is implemented by prompting ChatGPT where we provide a manually crafted example of inserting citations into the explanations based on the retrieved passages, which has been shown to be an effective method for enabling citations in language model generations~\cite{Gao2023EnablingLL}.
+Additionally, in \textbf{Retrieval + Explanation}, we automatically insert citations to the explanation text to attribute the arguments to corresponding retrieved passages.
+This is through prompting ChatGPT with a manually crafted example of inserting citations into the explanations based on the retrieved passages, which enables citations in language model generation~\cite{Gao2023EnablingLL}.
 For all cases, we ground the explanation generation on the retrieved passages.
 This is because grounding significantly improves the accuracy of explanations.
 For example, for non-contrastive explanations, grounding improves the accuracy from $59.5\%$ to $78.0\%$.
-For all cases, we use a temperature value of $0$ for ChatGPT generation to minimize randomness in language generation.
+For all cases, we use a temperature value of $0$ for ChatGPT generation to minimize randomness.